prog4biol/pfb2019/problemsets/Python_01_problemset.md

         ```
    - Save it, and run it from the command line.
    - Now add some code to create a variable with your favorite activity.
 Make sure to give your variable a descriptive name.
    - Print out the variable with your favorite activity.
-You will need use a comma in your print statement to print text and your variable. `print("some text" , your_variable)`
+You will need to use a comma in your print statement to print text and your variable. `print("some text" , your_variable)`

        ```
          My name: Sofia